CS5520FeinbergFall2023/group-project-group-5/README.md

 - Modify the main function in ImageUtil so that it parses the command line arguments and performs different actions based on those arguments.
     - If the first argument is "-file" followed by the file name, the program will enter script file execution mode.
     - If without any command line arguments, the program interacts with the user at the console as before to get the script commands entered by the user.
+- Add a correct JAR file in the res/folder and edit the jar file's configuration (add program argument: -file res/scriptJar.txt).
+When user run the jar file in res/folder, the program will directly start to parse the commands inside of scriptJar.txt file in res/folder.
+- Edit the ImageUtil.class's configuration as well (add program argument: -file res/scriptJar.txt) so that when user run the ImageUtil.class, the program will directly parse the command in scriptJar.txt file.
+If user want to input their command or another file path, they need to edit the configuration and delete the program argument.
+- Also, the user can enter the "java -jar CS5010_Assignment4.jar -file scriptTerminal.txt" in terminal to transfer the file to program.("CS5010_Assignment4.jar" is our jar file's name.)